WebDevStudios/wd_f/README.md

 ### Building a block with wpcli

-In order to build a block, run the following wpcli script.
+In order to build a block, the ACF Pro plugin needs to be activated and then run the following wpcli script.

 Note: If you're using Local, you can open the shell from within Local to do this. `Sitename -> Open site shell`.